jrsmith3/ibei/doc/index.rst

 Invocations of ``tox`` will add some files to the local filesystem, and there is a small risk that these files accidentally get committed to the repo.
-Use the following command at the root of the repoto clean up.
+Use the following command at the root of the repo to clean up.

 .. code-block:: bash